Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Data Cube Generation

 \subsection{Configurations of \galcraft{}}

 To meet different research purposes, we incorporated a wide range of adjustable parameters in \galcraft{}.
-Specifically, the adjustable parameters are divided into three groups: \verb'GALPARAMS', \verb'SSPPARAMS' and \verb'INSPARAMS', as listed with descriptions in Table~\ref{tab:mwdatacube_setup}.
-The user can set up their preferred parameters to obtain the expected data cubes. \verb'GALPARAMS' is for setting the distance, inclination, and position of the mock MW using coordinates transformation; \verb'SSPPARAMS' governs the spectral properties, such as the SSP model selection, single or variable \alphafe{}, spectral resolution, age, \mh{} and wavelength range and the interpolation method to be used to assign each particle a spectrum (details in Section~\ref{sec:mwcubesteps}).
-Based on particles' parameters, there are two options to assign them spectra: one is ``nearest", which will assign the spectrum of the nearest template grid.
-The other is ``linear", which will assign the spectrum by piece-wise linear interpolation of templates.
-The \verb'INSPARAMS' controls the instrument spatial sampling, atmospheric effects (PSF), and the number of spatial bins in each coordinate.
+Specifically, the adjustable parameters are divided into three groups: \texttt{GALPARAMS}, \texttt{SSPPARAMS} and \texttt{INSPARAMS}, as listed with descriptions in Table~\ref{tab:mwdatacube_setup}.
+The user can set up their preferred parameters to obtain the expected data cubes. \texttt{GALPARAMS} is for setting the distance, inclination, and position of the mock MW using coordinates transformation; \texttt{SSPPARAMS} governs the spectral properties, such as the selection of SSP model, single or variable \alphafe{}, spectral resolution, age, \mh{} and wavelength ranges and interpolation method to be used to assign the spectrum according to particles parameters (see details in Section~\ref{sec:mwcubesteps}).
+Many interpolation options could be used such as ``nearest'', ``linear'', etc. The \texttt{INSPARAMS} controls the instrument spatial sampling, atmospheric effects (PSF), and the number of spatial bins in each coordinate.
 We also provide an option to derive the data cube in the format of a specified instrument.
 Alternatively, the user can also design a hypothetical instrument that does not exist by manually setting up these parameters, which will be useful for future instrument designs.

-\subsection{Procedures of Making a Mock Data-Cube}
+\subsection{Procedures of making a mock data-cube}